How to Check an AC Capacitor with a Multimeter?

 Capacitors are electrical devices designed for storing electrical power and discharging it when it is required.
 In motor-driven devices, capacitors supply an extra power surge when the motor starts and ensures its smooth operation.

-If the capacitor does not function correctly some issues are come, First the motor will not start, the device will overheat and most important cause is energy consumption will increase.
+If the capacitor does not function correctly some issues are come, First the motor will not start.
+The device will overheat and most important cause is energy consumption will increase.
 Therefore, capacitor testing is an important step in diagnosing the problem.

 Common Symptoms of a Faulty Capacitor